SleepyStudios/WizardDating/README.md

 ![Screenshot1](https://i.imgur.com/VqiCvRb.jpg)

-To score points, you must **match three of the same card in your hand**.
+To score points, you have to **match three of the same card in your hand**.

 ![Screenshot2](https://i.imgur.com/IlCkQUQ.jpg)